hhhameem/cv-recommender/README.md

 # Usage

-As you have successfully made the development environment ready ypu can now test & use this web app under the development server.
+As you have successfully made the development environment ready you can now test & use this web app under the development server.
 Just register with your **Email & Password** and explore the website.

 # Built With